tagtogorg/tagtog-doc/updates.md

 <ul class="updates">
   <li class="new"><span markdown="1">New support for API: upload to folder by simple folder name or folder index</span></li>
   <li class="new"><span markdown="1">Now [the search results also return the documents' folders](API.html#search-response-format)</span></li>
+  <li class="new"><span markdown="1">Members now by default start with the master's annotations, if they didn't write their annotations yet.
+The previous default was to start from empty annotations.
+This allows members to also make use of the ML/dictionary annotations 👯‍♀️</span></li>
 </ul>

 ---